Scripture Reference: Exodus 2:11-4:17

 - What were some of the excuses Moses gave to God?
 I am a nobody, they might ask your name, they won’t believe me, I can’t speak well, (and finally) send someone else.

 - What powers did God give Moses?
-Knowing the right words to say, staff turned to snake, hand turned leprous, Nile River water to blood.
+Knowing the right words to say, staff turned to a snake, hand turned leprous, Nile River water to blood.

 Learning Activities and Crafts: